Testwell CMTJava

 It starts the following program dialog box:

-In this dialog box you can select the files to be measured and
+you can select the files to be measured and fully control

 3. CMTJava Reports